 If you have a spotting scope, it can be pretty useful.
 We recommend you bring it along.

 A number of wooded ponds with waterfowl dot the Middlefork Savanna landscapeOne could easily spend the entire day birding Middlefork.
 But you need not.
 Walking west from the parking lot, the gravel path quickly presents three choices.
 Get your bearings by walking to the viewing platform and surveying the central and northern sections of the preserve as well as simply enjoying the vista.
 Then make some choices based on your time, the season and your targeted birding interest.
 You can either:

 Turn right and follow the northerly route.
 The open savanna is on your left (west) and a woods on your right (east).
 Following the trail north will take you over several bridges over the Middle Fork that can contain water birds.
 Midway, you have the option to turn west to connect with option 2.

 Travel straight west and across the bridge to the broad prairie, which also holds some ponds near the railroad tracks.You can hook up to option 1 as you walk north.

 Head south.
 Your path will take you through the savanna along the Middlefork channel, eventually reaching a bridge with a stand of trees, a productive pond and further south a series of larger wetlands.
 The birding can be very rewarding and varied.
 But it is a bit of a hike, and not a loop so you will return along the path you travel.

 You will share your route with bikers, joggers and dog walkers.
 As a rule, there is no conflict among these recreational users.
+Pay attention and don’t hog the path.
 Have a good time.